DecisionsDev/odm-docker-kubernetes/azure/README.md

   > **Note**: The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.

-  > **Note**: Use `cp` for the docker-username. docker-email has to be a valid email address (associated with your IBM ID).
+  > **Note**: Use `cp` for the docker-username. docker-email has to be a valid email address (associated with your IBMid).
 Make sure you put the Entitlement Key in the docker-password field between double-quotes.

-4. Make a note of the secret and the server values so that you can set them to the `pullSecrets` and `repository` parameters when you run the helm install for your containers.
+4. Make a note of the secret and the server values so that you can set them to the `pullSecrets` and `repository` parameters when you run `helm install` for your containers.

 ### (Optional) Push the ODM images to the ACR (Azure Container Registry)